-The voucher system gives families flexibility and buying power, and gives children the chance to choose their favorite colors.
+The voucher system gives families flexibility and buying power, and gives children the chance to choose their favorite colors, patterns, and enjoy shopping for their own clothes.
 Our vouchers allow families to purchase:

 We would like to thank our participating vendors for accepting KIC vouchers and helping Windham County families purchase everything they need for the winter season.
 They have been instrumental partners in this process and embody the idea of 'community'.
-We extend our thanks to Sam's Outdoor Outfitters, Experienced Goods, Whippersnappers, Love it Twice, Northeast Mountain Footwear, West Townshend Country Store Thrift, Twice Blessed, SEVCA Good Buy Thrift Store and Second Chance Shoppe.
+We extend our thanks to Sam's Outdoor Outfitters, Experienced Goods, Whippersnappers, Love it Twice, Northeast Mountain Footwear, Label Shopper, West Townshend Country Store Thrift, Twice Blessed, SEVCA Good Buy Thrift Store, Busy Bee's and Second Chance Shoppe.
 We have been working hard to expand our vendor list while retaining and expanding these partnerships.

 FREQUENTLY ASKED QUESTIONS: